Explore Complex Issues in Modern International Relations

 - Learned to report research clearly and understandably, in both written and oral form.

-Throughout the program, you will have the opportunity to actively work on your career development.
+Throughout the programme, you will have the opportunity to actively work on your career development.

 Professionals with an IR/HP degree find their way easily in the world of international politics, and their career options extend beyond foreign affairs, the EU, and the UN.
 Graduates will have the skills to create effective policy, and such expertise can be employed in other areas as well.